 Some individuals may also think or take in information more slowly after sleepless nights.
 When insomnia is ongoing, sleep deprivation can have a detrimental impact on your health.
 Long-term sleep deprivation can affect the body, such as inflammation, a weaker immune system, an increased risk of cardiovascular disease, a higher risk of mental health conditions, and various other medical or mental health concerns.

 What To Do If You Can't Fall Asleep

-There are a few possible solutions for teens experiencing insomnia, including the following.
+While it is difficult to manage your internal clock, there are a few possible solutions for teens experiencing insomnia, including the following.

 Manage Stress Levels